Fuyukai/Kyoukai/docs/gettingstarted.rst

 Rendering the template
 ~~~~~~~~~~~~~~~~~~~~~~

-Rendering the template inside your Route is very simple; Kyoukai has a
+Rendering the template requires an Asphalt extension - `Asphalt Rendering <https://asphalt-templating.readthedocs
-utility function to render your template.
+.io/en/latest/>`__.
+Once configured and installed, it can be used to render your template easily.

-.. automethod:: kyoukai.app.Kyoukai.render_template

 You can add it to your brand new route like so: